jleffler/soq/src/so-4313-7847/README.md

 The code here is a complete rewrite of the code in the question, as noted in the spiel submitted with the program.

-Polynomial division was as an afterthought.
+Polynomial division was added as an afterthought.

 Wikipedia helps: [Polynomial long division](https://en.wikipedia.org/wiki/Polynomial_long_division).